Description |

 During cold engine operation, the ECM increases the frequency of fuel injection and controls the ignition timing using the information of engine coolant temperature to avoid engine stalling and improve drivability.

-Kia Niro 2017 (DE HEV) Service Manual: Battery Current Sensor Description and operation
+Kia Niro 2017 (DE HEV) Service Manual: Injector Specifications

 ...